 And here we are, folks, at the famous Polo Grounds.

-Also played when Bugs prepares to pitch to the last Gashouse Gorilla See more
+Played when the Gashouse Gorilla sees angels See more